 Introduction to fibre patch leads

-Fibre patch leads are classified by transmission distance(long (Single mode)or short distance(Multimode)), by connector type, by polish type(PC or APC).
-Different color for different type, make it easy to identified.
-The jacket of the singlemode fiber is normally yellow while the multimode fiber’s is normally orange (OM1 or OM2), Aqua (OM3) or Violet (OM4) (although we can make them in other colors).
-Connector color Blue means PC while Green means APC.
+Fibre patch leads are classified by transmission distance(long (Single-mode)or short distance(Multimode)), by connector type, by polish type(PC or APC).
+Different types have different colors for easy identification.
+The jacket of the single-mode fibre is normally yellow while the multimode fibre is normally orange (OM1 or OM2), Aqua (OM3) or Violet (OM4) (although we can make them in other colours).
+Connector colour Blue means PC while Green means APC.

-So when to buy/choose a fibre patch lead, must make these information clear, single mode(G652, G657) or multimode(OM1, OM2, OM3, OM4, OM5), connector type(SC, LC, ST, FC…), polish type(PC or APC).
-All these information are chosen according to the individual application.
+Hence when to buy/choose a fibre patch lead, must make this information clear, single-mode(G652, G657) or multimode(OM1, OM2, OM3, OM4, OM5), connector type(SC, LC, ST, FC…), polish type(PC or APC).
+All this information are chosen according to the individual application.
 Fibre patch leads can be terminated with the same connector type or different connector types at both ends.

+The key parameters of fiber patch leads are insert loss and return loss, which is most rely on the connector performance.
 The loss that occurs while a signal is traveling through a component or system is called as Insertion Loss.Return loss is the loss of power in the signal returned/reflected by a discontinuity in a transmission line or optical fiber.

 Usually we make the the Insertion loss<0.3db(single mode) or <0.2db(Multimode); According to IEC, there are 4 grades for Insertion loss and return loss:

 The key part of the connector is the ferrule, it plays an important role in controlling the insert loss and return loss.
 APC polishing should be chosen when the fibre link requires low return loss.